robertmaxwilliams/indefinitely-scalable/README.md

 - python3
 - SDL2
 - makeheaders (todo download and build this requirement from web)
-- standard \*nix tools: make, gcc.
+- standard \*nix tools: make, gcc, curl.
 Honestly, if your computer doesn't have those it's hard to call it a computer.

+If you're on windows, you might be able to do this with Cygwin.

 # User interface